Idrees Bashir

-In his career Bashir was also a member of the Carolina Panthers and Detroit Lions.
+Bashir was also a member of the Carolina Panthers and Detroit Lions.

-NFL career
+Professional career

-Bashir, a defensive back out of Memphis, was drafted in the second round of the 2001 NFL Draft by the Indianapolis Colts.
+Bashir, a defensive back out of University of Memphis, was selected in the second round of the 2001 NFL draft by the Indianapolis Colts with the 37th overall pick.
 Bashir played in 51 games over 4 seasons (2001–2004) with the Colts, amassing 234 tackles and 5 INT's.
 After signing with the Panthers prior to the 2005 season, Bashir appeared in 11 games, and had only 2 tackles.
 He finished the season on the injured reserve with a hamstring injury.

 On January 2, 2007, Bashir was signed by the Detroit Lions.